gowtham1809/Weather-App/README.md

 To run this project locally, follow these steps:

 1. Clone the repository:

    git clone https://github.com/gowtham1809/Weather-App
 Navigate to the project directory:

-2. Go to the directory
+3. Go to the directory:

 cd weather-app
-Install dependencies:

-3. Install Dependencies
+5. Install Dependencies:

 npm install

-4. Set up your OpenWeatherMap API key:
+7. Set up your OpenWeatherMap API key:

 Get your API key from OpenWeatherMap.

 Create a .env file in the root directory of the project.

 Add your API key to the .env file

-5. Start the development server: npm start,Open your browser and visit http://localhost:3000 to view the app.
+5. Start the development server:

+npm start,Open your browser and visit http://localhost:3000 to view the app.